Garden Plants, How and where to grow them - Shrub / Hedging Plants

 or need lots of looking after and come the spring they're all

 ready and raring to go as they are established already.
 The

 down side is that you don't really see much growth for about

 6 months.
 Spring, Feb to about May is also good.
 If plants are

 containerised however they can be planted at any time of the

 year as long as they're looked after, but autumn is optimal.

-spraying with a bordeaux mixture cure this disease?
-Any advice
+leaf.
+Would spraying with a bordeaux mixture cure this

 A. It certainly sounds like a fungal disease, the rain of the past month has meant that fungi have found it easy to take hold on many plants.
 I'd get a proprietary fungicide and use that.
 You could use the Bordeaux mixture as well, but I wouldn't use it on its own.
 If the leaves fall, collect them and dispose down the tip - not on the compost heap, get them out of the garden.
 Spray the hedge as soon as you can and then repeat it 5-7 days later, you may need to do it again if the disease re-surfaces.
 Will it cure the disease?
 No guarantee, sometimes such diseases are a symptom of something else, like getting a sore throat with the flu - opportunists can make the most of a weakened condition.
 I would expect a good chance of recovery though.

 Q. We have our garden enclosed by Laurel Hedges.
 Gradually one by one they are deteriorating i.e. leaves go yellow and brown and drop off.
 Why? on the stems one sees a 'Clear Gel' appearing to ease from the wood (the laurels are well established with 30mm diameter trunks).
 The gel appears along the lengths of the trunks and branches.
 Can you help please as holes are appearing everywhere and we are losing our lovely garden.